letsencrypt/website/content/en/upcoming-features.md

 ## Shutdown of Expiration Notification Emails

-On June 4, 2025, we [turned off our expiration email notification service](https://letsencrypt.org/2025/01/22/ending-expiration-emails/), and delete all email addresses associated with ACME accounts from our production database.
+On June 4, 2025, we [turned off our expiration email notification service](https://letsencrypt.org/2025/01/22/ending-expiration-emails/), and deleted all email addresses associated with ACME accounts from our production database.

 ## Removal of OCSP URLs